erick22js/Limp/README.md

 # The Assembler

-Look for the Readme inside the folder LimpAssembler project for further details about.
+Look for the docs.pdf for further details about.